scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[5:6]** The prophets having received the grace from him prophesied with regard to him.
 But he, that he might make death of none effect and bring to light the resurrection from the dead, because it behoved him to be made manifest in the flesh,

-**[5:7]** endured it, that he might give unto our fathers the promise, and by preparing for himself a new people, might show, while upon earth, that he will raise the dead and himself execute judgment.
+**[5:7]** endured it, that he might give unto our fathers the promise, and by preparing for himself a new people, might show while upon earth, that he will raise the dead and himself execute judgment.

 **[5:8]** Yea, further; though he taught Israel and did so many signs and wonders among them, yet they loved him not.

-**[5:9]** But when he chose out his own Apostles, who were about to preach his gospel, they were men unrighteous beyond all sin, that he might show that he came not to call the righteous but sinners to repentance; then made he himself manifest that he was the Son of God.
+**[5:9]** But when he chose out his own apostles, who were about to preach his Gospel, they were men unrighteous beyond all sin, that he might show that he came not to call the righteous but sinners to repentance.
+Then made he himself manifest that he was the Son of God.

 **[5:10]** For if he had not come in the flesh how could men have looked upon him and have been saved, since they cannot endure to look at the rays of the sun which must one day perish, and which is the work of his hands?